 In garden design, we use this theory to create gardens that make the viewer feel comfortable and happy when looking out upon them.
 We do not want to look out upon a big open expanse of garden that offers no security (to our hunter-gatherer primal brain).
 Likewise, a garden design does not want to include lots of oppressive tree and hedge planting that, to the primal brain, could represent a threatening place from which danger could lurk.
 Trees and hedges are a great example of planting that needs to be in just the right place.

-Garden designers in Glasgow and beyond will use the right plants in the right places for all the environemental considerations, but also for all these reasons mentioned above, to create sometimes counter-intuitively pleasing gardens and landscapes.
+Garden designers and landscape gardeners in Glasgow and beyond will use the right plants in the right places for all the environemental considerations, but also for all these reasons mentioned above, to create sometimes counter-intuitively pleasing gardens and landscapes.
 It's worth investing in this expertise.
 Trees and hedges may be used for perimeters but equally they may be planted within a garden to break up views and spaces.